flux-framework/flux-operator/examples/experimental/bursting/broker/README.md

 ```

 You should see it's scheduled (but not running).
 Note that if we asked for a resource totally unknown
-to the cluster (e.g. 4 nodes and 32 tasks) it would just fail so:
+to the cluster (e.g. 4 nodes and 32 tasks) it would just fail.
+Note that because of this,

-> TODO we need in our "mark as burstable" method a way to tell Flux not to fail in this case.
+we need in our "mark as burstable" method a way to tell Flux not to fail in this case.
 You can see it is scheduled and waiting for resources: